thelonewolf39/My-Game/README.md

 ## 💙 Our Promise to Players

-*MyGame* will always remain free to play.
+*Thryndor* will always remain free to play.
 There will never be microtransactions, pay-to-win systems, or manipulative monetization.
 We want players to enjoy the game without feeling exploited.
 Any future updates or versions will honor this principle.